gnanas1295/HackerRank_Solutions/README.md

 Each challenge is organized into its own directory.
 For example, a typical folder structure looks like this:

-HackerRank_Solutions/ └── PythonSolutions/ └── DefaultDict_Tutorial/ ├── solution1.py # Initial solution (less optimized) ├── solution2.py # Optimized, Pythonic solution └── README.md # Detailed explanation of approaches and learnings
+'''HackerRank_Solutions/ └── PythonSolutions/ └── DefaultDict_Tutorial/ ├── solution1.py # Initial solution (less optimized) ├── solution2.py # Optimized, Pythonic solution └── README.md # Detailed explanation of approaches and learnings'''